From the lavatory to the laboratory, Honolulu testing wastewater for COVID-19

 That technology was then transferred to find COVID-19.
 Honolulu is now one of 170 wastewater facilities in 37 states using Biobot.

 If you’re worried about privacy, the results won’t be able to pinpoint where the disease is.
-It tracks larger trends and how precalent the virus is among the puplation, which is data not currently widespread enough to find through more common means of COVID-19 testing.
+It tracks larger trends and how prevalent the virus is among the population, which is data not currently widespread enough to find through more common means of COVID-19 testing.

 Future data could be used by lawmakers to determine how restrictive policy should be with COVID-19 as Honolulu re-opens the economy.